June 2007, Logical Reasoning 2, Question 19

 Summary

-The essence of tackling a strengthen question on the GRE involves identifying the argument's conclusion and supporting evidence, then discerning and bridging the gaps between them.
+The essence of tackling strengthened questions on the LSAT involves understanding the argument by breaking it down into its conclusion and evidence, and then identifying and bridging gaps between them.

-- A strengthen question requires supporting the argument's assumptions by understanding its conclusion and evidence.
+• Strengthened questions require supporting the argument's assumptions by understanding the argument's structure, including its conclusion and evidence.

-- The argument's conclusion posits that government intrusion in voters' lives will not significantly reduce over time in democracies.
+• The argument's conclusion posits that government intrusion into voters' lives will not be substantially reduced over time in a democracy.

-- The evidence suggests a cause and effect chain: politicians promise to solve problems, which requires money, leading to taxes and increased government intrusion.
+• The evidence forms a cause and effect chain: politicians promise to solve problems, which requires money, leading to taxes, a form of government intrusion.

-- The correct answer choice strengthens the argument by confirming that politicians usually keep their campaign promises, thus maintaining the cause and effect chain.
+• The correct answer choice strengthens the argument by confirming that politicians who win elections usually keep their campaign promises, thereby brididing the gap identified.

 Chapters